 - Book child meals– special meal requests are served prior to the meal service and the child meals are usually tastier.
 (I sometimes end up eating the child meal served for my daughter :-))

 - Another trick that has worked wonderfully for my daughter and me is blocking the aisle and window seats for long-haul flights.
 If the flight isn’t full, you usually end up with an extra middle seat for the toddler to stretch out.

 Travel via trains or ferries

-Trains in Europe are very comfortable and as we discovered on an Austrian Rail Jet, have separate compartments for families with kids that the rest of the travellers avoid like the plague.
+Trains in Europe are very comfortable.
+As we discovered on an Austrian Rail Jet, they have separate compartments for families with kids that the rest of the travellers avoid like the plague.
 The Man in Seat Sixty-One gives a handy guide on rail travel through Europe.

 Ferries afford a unique way to travel, especially with kids who love water.
 We loved our ferry ride from Santorini to Mykonos in Greece.
 Do make sure though that the little ones stay away from any crannies on the open decks and are adequately buffeted against wind chill.

 Buckled up and restless

 The comfort of road travel varies with destination.
 Chauffeured cars may work well in Asia while self-drive is a must in the US unless you are staying in the centre of the city.

 Long car rides can throw a toddler into a tizzy.
 And nothing distracts a driver more than a cranky, fidgety toddler behind in the car.
 Some ways to keep the toddlers occupied on long journeys are –

 - singing songs (Wheels on the bus in a loop, anyone?),